 Applications are reviewed by a panel of international academic/clinical experts (scientific panel) AND a panel of experts by experience (PPI panel).
-The scientific panel will consist of experts in the areas of translational biomedical science.
+The scientific panel will consist of experts in the areas of cancer research.
 The PPI panel will be made up of individuals with a lived experience of cancer.
 Sections of the application will be assessed in the following way:

-PPI Panel Scientific Panel Expression of Interest Project Summary - will be used to set context for PPI plans Patient Involvement (PPI) Plan Alignment with research themes Applicant CV Supervisors' CVs Scientific Summary Personal Statement Declaration of Support- Supervisors Full Application Full review of PPI sections Full review of scientific sections Interviews Present Present
+PPI Panel Scientific Panel Expression of Interest Project Summary - will be used to set context for PPI and Sharing of Research Findings plans Public and Patient Involvement (PPI) Plan Sharing of Research Findings Plan Alignment with research themes The panel will have the opportunity to provide feedback on the entire application, if they wish Applicant CV Mentor CV Project Summary Personal Statement Declaration of Support- Mentor Full Application Full review of PPI sections and the provision of optional feedback on the entire proposal Full review of scientific sections Interviews Present Present

-Please note that this is for guidance purposes only.
-Applicants; however, will be notified of any changes to the review process.
+^{}Please note that this is for guidance purposes only.
+Applicants however, will be notified of any changes to the review process.

 The Scientific Panel will not be formally assessing any of the PPI panel's sections, and vice versa.
 As such, it is vital that the sections reviewed by the PPI panel are written in plain accessible English.
-Failure to do this may result in the PPI representatives being unable to accurately score and provide feedback on these sections of your application.
-The review panel will be asked to provide feedback on the budget, which the Society will take into consideration.
+Failure to do this may result in the PPI experts being unable to accurately score and provide feedback on these sections of your application.
+The review panel will be asked to provide feedback on the budget at full application stage, which the Society will take into consideration.
 The approval of all grant budget items is at the discretion of the Irish Cancer Society.